 Periodicity

-SDG Indicator 2.4.1 measures progress towards more sustainable and productive agriculture.
-For many sub-indicators, it is likely that changes will be relatively limited from a year to another.
-Furthermore, the 3-year periodicity will enable countries to have three data points on the indicator before 2030.
+SDG Indicator 2.4.1 measures progress towards more productive and sustainable agriculture.
+For many sub-indicators, it is likely that changes will be small from one year to another.
 It is therefore recommended that the survey be conducted every three years.
+Furthermore, the 3-year periodicity will enable countries to have three data points on the indicator before 2030, assuming that they begin reporting in the early 2020s.

 Sampling design

-The survey’s sampling design must respond to the need to capture the structure and the different typologies of agricultural holdings.
-In particular, it is important to develop a specific design for the holdings of the non-household sector (commercial farms, corporations…).
-A probabilistic sampling is required to allow the assessment of estimations errors and the extrapolation of the statistics using the sampling weights.
-Stratification is recommended to improve the precision of the estimations and produce disaggregated statistics.
-Possible stratification variables include agricultural holding types (household and non-household), production systems (crop, livestock, mixed) and other key elements to be considered: irrigated/non irrigated; organic/non organic; and taking into account sub-national specificities.
-This will allow reporting the indicator at national and sub-national levels and estimate corresponding precisions.
+The farm survey’s sampling design must respond to the need to capture the structure and the different typologies of agricultural farm holdings.
+In particular, it is important to develop a specific design for the holdings of the non-household sector (i.e. commercial farms, corporations, etc.).
+A probabilistic sampling is required to allow the assessment of estimations errors and the extrapolation of the statistics using appropriate sampling weights.
+Stratification is recommended to improve the precision of the estimations and to produce disaggregated statistics.
+Possible stratification variables include agricultural farm holding types (household and non-household), agricultural production systems (e.g., crop, livestock, mixed) and other key elements to be considered (e.g., irrigated/non irrigated cropland) and taking into account sub-national specificities.
+This will allow reporting the indicator at national and sub-national levels and estimating corresponding precisions.

 Reporting the indicator

-The final step in the sustainability assessment process is to report the results at sub-national and national levels.
-In order to report results at subnational level, that level of geographical disaggregation should be a planned sampling domain of the farm survey to which the farm data can be extrapolated.
+The final step in the sustainability assessment process is to report the results at sub-national and national level.
+In order to do so at a subnational level, the level of possible geographical disaggregation should be that of the sampling domains of the farm survey, to which the farm data can be extrapolated.

 Reporting through a dashboard

-The revised methodology proposes to focus on a dashboard presenting the different sub-indicators separately.
-The dashboard is chosen for reporting the indicator, as sustainability is about finding an acceptable balance between its three dimensions.
-It offers several advantages, including the possibility of combining data from different sources and clarity about the main unsustainability issues: countries can easily visualize their performance in terms of the different sustainability dimensions and themes, and understand where policy efforts can be focused (see below).
+The 2.4.1 methodology proposes reporting of indicator 2.4.1 through a national-level dashboard, presenting the different sub-indicators together but independently.
+The dashboard approach offers several advantages, including the possibility of combining data from different sources and identification of critical sustainability issues, facilitating the search for a balance between the three sustainability dimensions.
+It.
+As a result, countries can easily visualize their performance in terms of the different sustainability dimensions and themes, and understand where policy efforts can be focused for future improvements.